MicrosoftDocs/sql-docs/docs/linux/sql-server-linux-kubernetes-deploy.md

 - Access to the [sql-server-samples](https://github.com/Microsoft/sql-server-samples/tree/master/samples/features/high%20availability/Kubernetes/sample-manifest-files) GitHub repository

 >[!NOTE]
 >You can use any type of Kubernetes cluster.
-To create a Kubernetes cluster on Azure Kubernetes Service (AKS),see [Create an AKS cluster](http://docs.microsoft.com/azure/aks/create-cluster).
+To create a Kubernetes cluster on Azure Kubernetes Service (AKS), see [Create an AKS cluster](http://docs.microsoft.com/azure/aks/create-cluster).
 > The following script creates a four-node Kubernetes cluster in Azure.
 >```azure-cli
 az aks create --resource-group myResourceGroup --name myAKSCluster --node-count 4 --kubernetes-version 1.11.3 --generate-ssh-keys